 I want to order from your website; what are the delivery charges?

-APC Overnight are nationally recognised food couriers.
-With our insulated packaging, ice blocks and a pre-4pm courier charge, the average total delivery cost to us is between £10-£11.
+APC Overnight are a nationally recognised food couriers.
+With our insulated packaging, ice blocks and a next-day courier charge, the average total delivery cost to us is between £10-£24.
 We have tried to be fair across the board, the more you buy from us, the cheaper the courier charge.
-Please read here for the complete list of charges.
+Please read here for more detail.

 Can I buy fresh blood from Fruit Pig?

 No. We only have permission to collect and use the fresh blood ourselves in Fruit Pig products.
 We cannot give or sell this by-product to any customers.
 We do make bespoke products though, so if there is a specific recipe you are looking for please contact us.

 Your nitrate-free bacons contain salt, I thought salt contained nitrites and nitrates...I'm confused.

 Adding nitrates and nitrites in conjunction with salt are the most common ingredients in curing meat not least because nitrates and nitrites help inhibit the growth of harmful bacteria.
 Before domestic refrigeration, families would steep their slaughtered winter pig meat in tubs of salt and a little salt petre (potassium nitrate) so it would not go off and spoil over winter in our temperate, moist UK climate.
 These nitrates and nitrites also reduced blood oxidation which kept the meat pink and fresh looking.
 Our raw salt (sodium chloride) may well have a very few parts per million of natural nitrate/nitrite but we can't measure it....in effect it's zero.

 What's with the Fruit Pig name?